How To Measure A Garage Door

 The areas besides the opening have to have their width measured.
 In order to make sure a vertical track can be properly installed, a one-car garage requires the width to be 3 ¾ inches.
 If this is a two-car garage, the center post needs to be at least 10 inches wide.

-See also: What Are Standard Garage Door Sizes
+See also: Garage Door Installation Dallas TX

 Fourth Step